mlidbom/Compze/Website/paradigms/semantic-events/introduction.md

 [!code-csharp[](introduction.cs#UserEvents1)]

-Now stop and look carefully at how these interfaces inherit each other.
+Now stop and look carefully at how the events so far implement each other.
 This is the core concept of semantic events.
-That the relationship in meaning between events can be modeled using .Net type compatibility.
-One of the many advantages is that Compze can internally take care of everything that needs to happen for new aggregates automatically just because you implement `IAggregateCreatedEvent`
+That the relationship in meaning between events can be modeled using .Net type compatibility, and that we can use the same mechanism to listen to exactly the events we need.

 Let's examine a simple example of what this means in practice.
 Here's how you might subscribe to these events:
 [!code-csharp[](introduction.cs#UserEventRegistration)]

 Now let's see if your intuition is on target here.
-When an `IUserImportedFromGoogle` event is published, What will be the output?
+When an `IUserImported` event is published, What will be the output?
 The correct answer is:

 >User: SOME-GUID something happened
 >User: SOME-GUID registered
 >User: SOME-GUID imported

-The type `IUserImportedFromGoogle` is compatible with all the registered handlers, and will therefore be delivered to all of them in the order that the handlers were registered.
+The type `IUserImported` event is compatible with all the registered handlers, and will therefore be delivered to all of them in the order that the handlers were registered.

-If an `IUserEvent` was published only the first subscriber would be called, if an `IUserRegistered` was published, only the first two.
+If an `IUserEvent` was published only the first subscriber would be called, if an `IUserRegistered` was published, the first two would be called.